werdenberg/GettingAndCleaningDataCourseProject/README.md

 The resulting dataset

 ## Instructions
-Just run run_analysis.R, it will automatically download an exctract the data if not available and produce a tidy dataset exported as summaryData.txt
+Run run_analysis.R, it will automatically download an exctract the data if not available and produce a tidy dataset exported as summaryData.txt

+    source("run_analysis.R")